xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 Clone this repository:
 https://github.com/STMicroelectronics/STM32CubeF3.git
-The easy way is to simply copy everything in the folder "Drivers" from there to here.
+The easy way is to simply copy the folder "Drivers" from there to here.
 Although we do not need all files from there.
 These files/folders are needed:
         STM32F3xx_HAL_Driver/Inc
 	CMSIS/Device/ST/STM32F3xx/Include
 	CMSIS/Device/ST/STM32F3xx/Source/Templates/system_stm32f3xx.c
 	CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc
-Compare with respective folder for STM32L4 if its not clear where the files shall go.
+If the desired structure is unclear compare with respective folder for STM32L4 (for illustration we have copy all needed files for STM32L4 already).

 Now we need to know what STM32F303K8T6 is called in the HAL header files.